You are here:

 As always, I cover eight essential features of each pair of underwear so you know what to look out for and how to Find Your Ideal Pair.

 - Length: Hip Briefs expose more of the hip than full-cut briefs.
 I like this cut as it looks modern and sophisticated compared to old-school “tighty whiteys.”
-Note that Tani also offers Silk Cut boxer briefs and Silk Cut Jockstraps too!
+Note that Tani also offers Silk Cut boxer briefs, too!

 - Price: $$$$.
 Tani is an expensive brand, no way around it.
 These Silk Cut Hip Briefs are $40/pair, which is very high for what is a pair of white briefs.
 I wouldn’t pay $40/pair for these white briefs on their own.
-Although, while on the upper end of men’s underwear pricing, it is in line with other luxury brands such as Tommy John and Mack Weldon.
+However, I would pay around $30/pair, which is in line with other luxury brands such as Tommy John and Mack Weldon.

 - Colors and Patterns: I chose white briefs because I don’t have any white briefs in my underwear collection.
 Yet Tani offers several colors.
 Note that Tani doesn’t sell patterned briefs, only solid colors.

 - Material and Fabric: These hip briefs are 94% MicroModal AIR and 6% elastane.
 Modal is super soft and one of my two favorite underwear fabrics.
 Most modal undies come with 5% elastane, so having the extra 1% elastane content is a nice touch.

 - Flys: As expected on high-end men’s underwear, there is no functional fly.

 - Penis Pouches: All of Tani’s underwear comes with a standard, non-separated penis pouch.
 I felt it was roomy, although bigger guys may want extra space.